Slavic Native Faith: Rodnovery as a new synthesis

+Ideas borrowed from other religions

+Rodnovers also use ideas, principles, and terminology of other religious systems.
+The idea of monotheism is often present: for example, Vsebog in the association Skhoron Yezh Sloven.
+The Rodnover concept of "Old Slavic monotheism", in which all gods are considered manifestations of a single god, is borrowed from the Book of Veles, which, in turn, borrowed it from Hinduism and "Aryan Christianity".

+In most Slavic neopagan teachings, there is a creator God (Rod, Svarog), sometimes regarded as the One and Indivisible who created the world (or worlds).
+He gave birth to the creator gods of the Earth, the male and female principles (Svarog and Lada), who gave life to other gods.
+Monotheism can be combined with pantheism (for example, in "Skhoron Yezh Sloven").

+The influence of Hindu currents is traced, like Trimurti.
+In a number of currents, under the influence of "Aryan Christianity", there is a modified idea of the Trinity ("the trinity of three triune trinities" according to Valery Yemelyanov); other Christian ideas are also borrowed.
+In some cases, "runic magic" and other elements of Western neopaganism are used.
+The Rodnovers' reverence of nature is connected with the ideas of "natural Aryan socialism" and natural "Aryan" (Slavic-"Aryan") roots.

+A number of authors (Valery Yemelyanov, Vladimir Golyakov, Konstantin Petrov, Yuri Petukhov, Halyna Lozko, V. M. Dyomin (retired colonel, Omsk), Yury Sergeyev, S. G. Antonenko, L. N. Ryzhkov) tried to prove that the ideas of monotheism ("Vedic monotheism") and the Trinity were independently developed by Slavic paganism or "Aryan" religion.

 Slavic folk religion and double belief

 A different perspective is offered by the historian Svetlana M. Chervonnaya, who has seen the return to folk beliefs among Slavs as part of a broader phenomenon that is happening to "the mass religious mind" not merely of Slavic or Eastern European peoples, but to peoples all over Asia, and that expresses itself in new mythologemes endorsed by national elites.
 The notion that modern Rodnovery is closely tied to the historical Slavic religion is a very strong one among practitioners.

 In crafting their beliefs and practices, Rodnovers adopt elements from recorded folk culture, including from the ethnographic record of the nineteenth and twentieth centuries.
 Practitioners often legitimise the incorporation of elements from folk culture into Slavic Native Faith through the argument that Slavic folk practices have long reflected the so-called "double belief" (dvoeverie), a conscious preservation of pre-Christian beliefs and practices alongside Christianity.
 This is a concept that was especially popular among nineteenth-century ethnographers who were influenced by Romanticism and retains widespread popularity across Eastern Europe, but has come under criticism in more recent times.
 Slavic Christianity was influenced by indigenous beliefs and practices as it was established in the Middle Ages and these folk practices changed greatly over the intervening centuries; according to this, Rodnovers claim that they are just continuing living tradition.